We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The saddle is the child of a partnership between WTB and Tommaso.
 It adds to the overall mean and fast look of Tommaso Monza and people who rode the bike do not report any problems with it.
 It looks comfortable enough for long rides and durable enough to last a long time.

-The bottom line when it comes to the Tommaso Monza is that you will not find many road bikes for less than $1000 dollars that are made in Europe, have Italian design, are fitted with a carbon fork, and run on a full Tiagra groupset.
+When it comes to the Tommaso Monza, you will not find many road bikes for $1,000.
+The Monza offers a perfect combination of Italian design, carbon fork, and a full Tiagra groupset.
 We can easily say that it does not get much better than this.